patfelst/Iron-Timer-Mk2/README.md

 9. Display turns off (enters idle mode) if user does not perform an action wihtin 30 seconds.

 ## Installation
-1. Copy the config file `iron timer Mk2.yaml` into `//hassio/config/esphome/`
+1. Copy the config file `iron timer Mk2.yaml` into `/hassio/config/esphome/`
-2. Copy the include file `iron timer Mk2.h` file  `//hassio/config/esphome/custom_components`
+2. Copy the include file `iron timer Mk2.h` into  `/hassio/config/esphome/custom_components`

 As at time of writing (April-2020), the HT16K33 4 character 14-segment alphanumeric LED display is a custom component (i.e. not relased into ESPHome), so it must be cloned into the custom components folder.
 To get a copy of the custom component, go to:

 [HT16K33 custom component by Samuel Sieb](https://github.com/ssieb/custom_components/tree/master/lcd_ht16k33 "HT16K33 custom component by Samuel Sieb")

-3. Copy or clone the whole folder and copy it as a subfolder under `.../custom_components` mentioned in step 11 above.
+3. Copy or clone the whole `lcd_ht16k33` folder into a subfolder under `.../custom_components` as mentioned in step 11 above.

 Your ESPHome folder structure should look like this